 Winner by 13%

-Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29389 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about the leadership team?" and "How would you rate your CEO?".
+Sears rates % lower than Walmart on Leadership Culture Ratings vs Walmart Ratings based on looking at 29408 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "Do you approve of the job your executive team is doing at your company?".

-Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21674 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Does your company give annual bonuses?".
+Sears rates % lower than Walmart on Compensation Culture Ratings vs Walmart Ratings based on looking at 21684 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your Benefits?".

-Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20202 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "What's the work pace at your company?".
+Sears rates % lower than Walmart on Environment Culture Ratings vs Walmart Ratings based on looking at 20210 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Is your work environment positive or negative?".

-Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22758 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "Are you typically excited about going to work each day?".
+Sears rates % lower than Walmart on Sentiment Culture Ratings vs Walmart Ratings based on looking at 22777 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What makes you most happy at work?".